fatkodima/sidekiq-iteration/README.md

 **Why is it important that `each_iteration` takes less than 30 seconds?** When the job worker is scheduled for restart or shutdown, it gets a notice to finish remaining unit of work.
 To guarantee that no progress is lost we need to make sure that `each_iteration` completes within a reasonable amount of time.

 **What do I do if each iteration takes a long time, because it's doing nested operations?** If your `each_iteration` is complex, we recommend enqueuing another job, which will run your nested business logic.
+If `each_iteration` performs some other iterations, like iterating over child records, consider using [nested iterations](#nested-iteration).

 **My job has a complex flow.
 How do I write my own Enumerator?** See [the guide on Custom Enumerators](guides/custom-enumerator.md) for details.